Then cloud me not with rumor or romance

 Why must I bleed that you know blood is red?

-Do not salt tears and kisses sweet construe
+Do not pure tears and kisses sweet construe

 My purpose here, that you have naught to dread?

-Oh that these tear stained orbs could see your soul,
+Oh that these salt stained orbs could see your soul,

 And your dark eyes, in turn, my truth behold.